 In February 1974, Kantner and Slick formed the Jefferson Starship that featured an Airplane alumnus Papa John Creach on violin.
-Marty Balin joined his Airplane comrades the next year and the band released the album Red Octopus that featured a Balin ballad, “Miracles” that actually went to #3 on the Billboard Charts.
+Marty Balin joined his Airplane comrades the next year.
+Jefferson Starship soon released the album Red Octopus that featured a Balin ballad, “Miracles,” that actually went to #3 on the Billboard Charts.

 It was Kantner who started to publicly question the band’s “singles-driven” focus.
 Kantner told a rock biographer: “I think we should all be terrible failures by trying to write pop songs all the time…the band became more mundane…and not quite as much of a thing to be proud of.”

 Paul Kantner put his money where his mouth was.
 Before he quit, he reached an out-of-court settlement with other band members to take the ‘Jefferson’ out of the name.
 The band was to be called Starship.